vikkki/vikkki_blog/_posts/2022-03-21-Download-fatsq.md

 badges: true
 ---

-# Ways to download fastq files of a GEO dataset

 ## Download from NCBI
 ### On the page of target dataset, here I'm trying to retrieve data from GEO Series Series GSE173771 [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE173771):